 01 Aug Natural Stone or Cast Stone: Know the Difference

-When it comes to creating your custom fireplace, you have two basic options: natural stone and cast stone.
+When it comes to picking the right material for your stone-looking fireplace, you have two basic options: natural stone and cast stone.
 Natural stone is just what it sounds like: stone made by nature over millions of years that has been quarried from the earth.
 Cast stone, on the other hand, is not technically stone at all; instead, it’s a type of concrete that has been designed and dyed to simulate natural stone.
 There are pros and cons to both types, so it’s best to consider the following points before making your selection.

 It’s no secret that natural stone stands the test of time.
 Just think of these iconic monuments: the Great Sphinx in Egypt (circa 2500 BC), made of limestone; Stonehenge in England (3000 BC), made of sandstone and bluestone; and the Parthenon in Greece (438 BC), made of marble.
 You don’t need your fireplace to last quite that long, but you do want it to be strong, durable, and timeless?
 Natural stone options like limestone, travertine, and marble have all those traits, require minimal maintenance, and offer myriad design options.
 As a one-of-a-kind building material, natural stone is a work of art in itself.